Chloroquine and hydroxychloroquine during the COVID-19 pandemic: Timeline

 On 23 July 2020, results were published from a multicenter, randomized, open-label, three-group, controlled trial of 667 participants in Brazil which found no benefit from using hydroxychloroquine, alone or with azithromycin, to treat mild-to-moderate COVID-19.
 In July, the U.S. President Donald Trump once again promoted the use of the drug contradicting various public health officials, including National Institute of Allergy and Infectious Diseases director Dr. Anthony Fauci.

 In November 2020, a U.S. National Institutes of Health clinical trial evaluating the safety and effectiveness of hydroxychloroquine for the treatment of adults with COVID-19 formally concluded that the drug provided no clinical benefit for COVID-19 treatment and recommended against its use.

 A Cochrane review from February 2021 came to the conclusion, that hydroxychloroquine has little or no effect on the risk of death.
 Besides, adverse events are tripled compared to placebo.
 The authors came to the conclusion that no further trials of hydroxychloroquine or chloroquine for treatment of COVID-19 should be carried out.

-On 26 April 2021, in its amended clinical management protocol for COVID-19, the Indian Ministry of Health lists hydroxycholoquine for use in patients during the early course of the disease.
+On 26 April 2021, in its amended clinical management protocol for COVID-19, the Indian Ministry of Health lists hydroxychloroquine for use in patients during the early course of the disease.

+In August 2022, a meta-analysis led by Harvard epidemiologist Miguel Hernán found that the aggregate of pre-exposure prophylaxis trials with hydroxychloroquine suggested no statistically significant finding of hydoxychloqoruine as a prophylactic, but suggested gaps and exaggerations in early studies and opportunities for future improvements.
+Evidence of effectiveness in this setting was also provided by a large multicenter study led by the Centre for Tropical Medicine and Global Health at the University of Oxford, published only in 2024, which found a 15% decrease in symptomatic infections with prophylaxis, on the edge of statistical significance.
+Both studies argued that the controversies surrounding the drug early in the pandemic led to the premature closure of studies and to difficulties in trial recruitment, ultimately hurting scientific enquiry about its effectiveness.

+A French study published in 2024 found that the use of hydroxychloroquine may have been associated with 17,000 deaths in Belgium, Turkey, France, Italy, Spain, and the United States.
+This study was ultimately retracted on August 22, 2024, after "the Editor-in-Chief found the conclusions of the article to be unreliable".